 When it comes to support, Flywheel doesn’t disappoint.
 They offer several channels of communication, including plain email tickets, phone calls, social media, and live chat.
 For our Flywheel review for WordPress, we decided to test their live chat, since that’s the channel most people tend to use.

 As far as documentation goes, Flywheel provides its users with over 100 articles covering everything from WordPress-specific issues to billing questions.
 Chances are you’ll find what you need in there without even having to contact a specialist.
+But if you don’t, use their 24/7 worldwide in-app support in no time.

 As a managed WordPress web host, Flywheel takes performance seriously.
 That becomes clear when perusing the tools they offer: